16 September 2020

 Restrictions imposed as a result of COVID-19 have made it difficult to prepare, sign and witness paper land dealings.

 From 27 April 2020, changes to the Conveyancing Rules temporarily allow paper land dealings, plans and Section 88B instruments to be signed electronically.
-These documents may also be witnessed electronically using an audio visual link during the COVID-19 restriction, under the Electronic Transactions Amendment (COVID-19 Witnessing of Documents) Regulation 2020 which commenced on 22 April 2020.
+These documents may also be witnessed electronically using an audio-visual link during the COVID-19 restrictions, under Division 1 Part 2B of the Electronic Transactions Act 2000.

 These temporary changes do not alter any existing requirements for execution and certification, verification of identity or establishing the right to deal.